Jahrome Hughes: 2024

 Hughes during the 2024 NRL Grand Final.

 Hughes played a total of 23 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
 Hughes, who had steered the team in the midst of a plethora of player injuries, was awarded the Dally M Medal.
 Hughes played in Melbourne's 2024 NRL Grand Final loss against Penrith.
 Hughes would be selected for New Zealand for the 2024 Rugby League Pacific Championships, but had to withdraw from the squad due to injury.

 2025

 On 29 July, Melbourne announced that Hughes re-signed with the team until the end of 2030.

 Hughes played 20 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.

+2026

+Hughes played 18 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.